 According to the circular design model, with the release of the product, the production cycle reached its fourth phase, and the understanding phase begins again.
 With digital products this happens naturally: You release a product, then you gather feedback based on that version, and you ideate it, and the cycle begins again.

 But looking at this loop, and making these connections was just the tip of the iceberg.
 There is so much the world can learn from the design thinking that has been developing in the digital age.

 Big names in the game

-Luckily there already are huge brands who realised the need for change and have taken and ideated the methods of digital design thinking to support the change and to establish the era of circular design.
+Luckily there already are huge brands who realized the need for change and have taken and ideated the methods of digital design thinking to support the change and to establish the era of circular design.
 According to this Circular Design Guide, ‘we should think of everything we design like software – products and services that can constantly evolve, based on the data we get through feedback.’

 One thing UX research and UX design have always been doing: Building products based on thorough research and on true user needs.
 The above design guide is a very complex tool, with lots of possible methodologies.
 It is highlighting the importance of taking a shift from products to service processes, as well as showing how to use agile processes and implement them into your way of building products.